-Sooner or later we all get the bug - we desperately want to incubate and hatch our own chicken eggs.
-And I can promise you - you'll love it - it's a magical experience!
+Sooner or later all chicken-keepers get the bug - we desperately want to incubate and hatch our own chicken eggs.
+And I can promise you, you'll love it.
+It's a truly magical experience!

-But you'll only love it if you're properly prepared for it.
+But it can also be also incredibly stressful.
+You'll only love it if you're properly prepared for it.

-If you're not, it will stress you out.
-And we don't want that.
+If you're not prepared, it will stress you out - and we don't want that.
 It's not good for you and it's not good for your chicks.